Esri/tips-and-tricks-ios/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute.
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing

-Copyright 2012 Esri
+Copyright 2015 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.